schollz/PIanoAI/README.md

 # Try it

-1. Get a MIDI-enabled keyboard and two-way MIDI adapter
+1. Get a MIDI-enabled keyboard and [two-way MIDI adapter ($11)](http://amzn.to/2z46jsk)
-2. Get a Raspberry Pi (however, a Windows / Linux / OS X computer should also work) and connect it to the MIDI keyboard.
+2. Get a [Raspberry Pi](http://amzn.to/2z3z8F5) (however, a Windows / Linux / OS X computer should also work) and connect it to the MIDI keyboard.
 3. Build latest version of `libportmidi` (OS X: `brew install portmidi`).

 ```